nappies/nikolalkc_reaper_scripts/README.md

 # nikolaLKC's scripts for game audio in [REAPER](https://www.reaper.fm/)

+## WARNING: This repo is not yet completely user-friendly.
+When I complete Wiki and some other stuff this line will be removed.
+I will announce this repo on my youtube channel and on REAPER forum.

   Set of custom REAPER Lua scripts developed specifically for game audio.
 This will also help to anyone who wants to improve their workflow inside REAPER.

   NOTE: All scripts are for PC, OSX not yet tested.
 This repository is [Reapack](https://reapack.com/) compatible.

-  ANOTHER NOTE: This repo is not yet completely user-friendly.
-When I complete Wiki and some other stuff this line will be removed.

 ## Installation